Admissible online closed testing must employ e-values: Discussion

 In this paper, we proposed a new closed testing based online true discovery procedure for sequential e-values and derived a general short-cut that only requires one calculation per hypothesis.
 Although the \texttt{SeqE-Guard} algorithm is restricted to sequential e-values, it is a general procedure for the task of online true discovery guarantee, since there are many different ways to construct sequential e-values.
 In particular, it yields uniform improvements of the state-of-the-art methods by \citet{katsevich2020simultaneous} and \citet{iqraa2024false}, although they were not explicitly constructed using e-values.

 From a theoretical point of view this paper gives new insights about the role of e-values in multiple testing by showing that every admissible coherent online true discovery procedure must be based on sequential e-values.
 From a practical point of view, we constructed a powerful and flexible multiple testing procedure, which allows to observe hypotheses one-by-one over time and make fully data-adaptive decisions about the hypotheses and stopping time while bounding the number of true discoveries or equivalently, the false discovery proportion.
-On the way, we introduced new ideas for hedging and boosting of sequential e-values.
-These approaches similarly apply to global testing and anytime-valid testing of a single hypothesis, which could be explored in future work.
+On the way, we introduced a new idea for hedging of GRO e-values in multiple testing.

-\ifarxiv Although not being the main focus of this paper, we also introduced new methods with online true discovery guarantee for the setting of exchangeable and arbitrarily dependent e-values.
-To the best of our knowledge, these are the first approaches in these settings and therefore provide the new benchmark for future work. \fi
+\ifdiff Interestingly, even though we constructed the \texttt{SeqE-guard} algorithm primarily for the online setting, it also allows to uniformly improve some existing offline procedures.
+Future work could examine the implications of our results for the offline setting in more detail. \else Interestingly, even though we constructed the \texttt{SeqE-guard} algorithm primarily for the online setting, it also allows to uniformly improve some existing offline procedures.
+Future work could examine the implications of our results for the offline setting in more detail. \fi

 \ifarxiv